Case for Reform

-Although crime has declined in recent years, more than 10 million violent and property crimes were reported in 2012.
+While crime rates have generally declined over the last couple of decades, recent data shows a significant rise in violent crime and property crime.
 Because government exists to secure liberties that can only be enjoyed to the extent there is public safety, state and local policymakers must make fighting crime their top priority, including utilizing prisons to incapacitate violent offenders and career criminals.
 Prisons are overused, however, when nonviolent offenders who may be safely supervised in the community are given lengthy sentences.
 Prisons provide diminishing returns when such offenders emerge more disposed to re-offend than when they entered prison.

 Conservatives recognize that there are still far too many victims and too many Americans living in fear in their own homes and neighborhoods.
 Accordingly, conservatives are united in seeking to use the limited resources in both the law enforcement and corrections systems to maximize further reductions in the crime rate for every taxpayer dollar spent.

 Nearly 1 in every 100 American adults is in prison or jail.
 When you add in those on probation or parole, almost 1 in 33 adults is under some type of control by the criminal justice system.
 When Ronald Reagan was president, the total correctional control rate was 1 in every 77 adults.
 This represents a significant expansion of government power.
 By reducing excessive sentence lengths and holding nonviolent offenders accountable through prison alternatives, public safety can often be achieved consistent with a legitimate, but more limited, role for government.